 In unit 4 we will learn how inner case is used to form concrete nouns (‘tail’) and adjectives (‘purple’).

 Objects of ‘nouns’

-You already know that the outer accusative of a word denotes the content of this word’s predicate.
+You already know that the outer accusative of a word denotes the content of that word’s predicate.

 |But what about this noun phrase?|

 Of course, the war is not the speaker’s content, but the content of the speaking: the phrase means ‘the one speaking about a war, the teller of a war’.
 Have a look at the exact wording of Rule Three: the outer case defines the relation to the predicate’s stem, which is an action.

 There is no particular word order between sibling objects: they can change places whenever desirable.
 It is a different matter with words in a predicate-object-relationship, since the predicate comes first by definition.
 However, the main predicate and one of its objects can change places by a process called inversion (symbol: ⇔), swapping inner and outer cases of the initial object.

 |⇔ wáx lìcwe.||The one being helped speaks [something].|

 There is a symmetry behind an inversion: in our example, both sentences claim that the sender of speaking is the recipient of helping.
 The equation is wèx. = lìcw., the speaker = the one being helped.
 This might seem like playing around at the moment, but we will encounter inversion in nearly every unit to come.